 Business has been so good that Brandi is considering opening a second location, in the Denver Tech Center, where her repeat customers can also go to be transformed.

 “I know my market and have learned to put myself in places where my clients are, like attending events and charities that cater to the age and income of clients I want to attract,” she remarked.
 “You have to think outside the box to succeed on your own and surround yourself with the right people.
-Finding free resources like the SBDC helps!”
+Finding free resources helps!”

 Brandi looks forward to working with CEF’s free Business Acceleration Services (BAS) team of consultants to fine-tune her marketing and accounting practices.
 In the meantime, she praises CEF for helping her small business thrive.